gessicacss/Tweteroo/README.md

 ## About

 A back-end project based on twitter.
-LogIn and post about what you're thinking.

 This is a back-end project, the API have the objective to have a route that will let the user login, a route that will let the user see the tweets and a route that will let them create new tweets.